 Troubleshooting Steps for QuickBooks Subscription has lapsed error

-Here are some steps that will help you fix the QuickBooks has lapsed error:
+Here are some steps that will help you fix the QuickBooks lapsed error:

 Update Your Credit Card Information in CAMP

-QuickBooks requires that the users save their credit card information which it uses to auto-renew your QuickBooks desktop software account after the completion of a year.
+QuickBooks requires that the users save their credit card information which it uses to auto-renew their QuickBooks desktop software account after the completion of a year.